Julian Alps: Bohinj card

 – P+R (P10) – Ribčev Laz – Kristal (10€/day)

 – P+R (P14) – Senožeta (4€/day)

 – P+R (P23) – Kobla (2€/day)

 – P+R (P13) – Danica (4€/day)

-In blue zones, parking is possible for a maximum of 2 hours.
-If there is a parking meter in the car park, a parking fee is payable.
+In blue zones, parking is limited to a maximum of 2 hours.
+It is compulsory to indicate the time of arrival (parking clock or marked paper behind the windscreen).
+If there is a charge for parking, a parking fee is payable.

 All parking machines allow you to pay in cash.
 More detailed instructions are available on each parking machine.
 Depending on the amount paid, you will receive a parking ticket to be placed in a prominent position on the dashboard of your car.